rails/rails/guides/source/configuring.md

 Checks for IP spoofing attacks and gets valid `client_ip` from request headers.
 Configurable with the `config.action_dispatch.ip_spoofing_check`, and `config.action_dispatch.trusted_proxies` options.

-#### `Rack::Sendfile`

-Intercepts responses whose body is being served from a file and replaces it with a server specific X-Sendfile header.
-Configurable with `config.action_dispatch.x_sendfile_header`.

 #### `ActionDispatch::Callbacks`

 Runs the prepare callbacks before serving the request.